-The Deaf mother found a lucky empty parking spot in a full, rush-hour parking lot and parked it to pick up her kid at a shopping mall, where her Deaf parents looked after her kid for her.
-The Deaf mother with her kid and her Deaf parents discovered that their cars were parked right front to front.
-They continued their chit-chats as they got inside their cars.
+One day in a full, rush-hour parking lot, I found a lucky empty parking spot and parked it to pick up my kid at a shopping mall, where my Deaf parents babysat my kid.
+As my Deaf parents and I with my kid came back to the parking lot, we discovered that coincidentally, our cars were parked right front to front.
+We continued our chit-chats as we got inside our cars.

 Sometimes, Deaf friends and Deaf families exchanged small talks via rear mirror or turned one's shoulder over through the rear windowshield of the car to talk with another driver or passenger in the car behind.
 At red lights, of course.

 These are a few examples of many to give an illustration of the ways of life in the hearing and Deaf ("heyeing") worlds.